-What is Considered a Defective Product?
+What Is Considered a Defective Product?

 Before we get into the types of product defects that can result in a lawsuit, it’s important to understand defective products in and of themselves.
-A defective product arises when someone uses said product for its intended purpose, yet it presents an unreasonable risk of danger or harm.
+A defective product arises when someone uses it for its intended purpose, yet it presents an unreasonable risk of danger or harm.
 Some more common examples of defective products may include any of the following:

 - Auto parts and design defects